 4. Dip a ladyfinger into the espresso mixture, quickly turning to dip other side as well, about 1-2 seconds per side.
 You want the ladyfinger to be nice and moist, but not completely saturated and soggy.
-(As you dip more ladyfingers and the espresso mixture starts to decrease, you’ll probably need to soak each side slightly longer to get the same effect.)
+(As you dip more ladyfingers and the rum-espresso mixture starts to decrease, you’ll likely need to soak each side slightly longer to get the same effect.)
 Transfer ladyfinger to a 9″ x 12″ x 2″ baking dish (or similar size — the pan should be tall enough to make 3 layers.)
 Repeat with more ladyfingers and arrange in bottom of dish, trimming as needed to fit snugly.
 Spread 1/3 of the mascarpone mixture evenly over bottom layer of ladyfingers.
 Repeat with two more layers, alternating ladyfingers and mascarpone.

 5. Cover with plastic wrap and chill for at least 6 hours.

 6. Before serving, uncover and sprinkle 1-2 teaspoons of unsweetened cocoa powder through a fine-mesh sieve all over the top layer of mascarpone.